davidmalcolm/gcc-python-plugin/docs/tree.rst

       `sizeof()` this type, as an `int`, or raising `TypeError` for those types which don't have a well-defined size

-   The standard C types are accessible via class methods of gcc.Type.
+   The standard C types are accessible via class methods of :py:class:`gcc.Type`.
    They are only created by GCC after plugins are loaded, and so they're only visible during callbacks, not during the initial run of the code.
    (yes, having them as class methods is slightly clumsy).

-   Each of the following returns a `gcc.Type` instance representing the given type (or None at startup before any passes, when the types don't yet exist)
+   Each of the following returns a :py:class:`gcc.Type` instance representing the given type (or None at startup before any passes, when the types don't yet exist)

       =============================  =====================
       Class method                   C Type